 Mayor Ras J. Baraka announced that the City of Newark will wind down distribution of bottled water to residents, except for pregnant women and families with children under the age of six.
 Preliminary testing results performed by the city, the New Jersey Department of Environmental Protection, and the U.S. Environmental Protection Agency showed that 97 to 99 percent of filters tested removed lead below the federal action level.

 Tests showed properly installed PUR filters, distributed by the city, were 97 percent effective without flushing.
+After an extended period of non-use, running the water to flush out lead before using the filter is the best way to minimize exposure to lead.

 Beginning Tuesday, October 8, bottled water distribution will end at recreation centers.
 Only PUR water filters and replacement cartridges will be available at the following three recreation centers: